UBCBG-Curatorial-Team/UBCBG-Plant-Records-Manual/pages/subpages/appendices/github_pages.md

 <center><img src="../figures/vscode.png" alt="Visual Studio Code Window" width="500"></center>
 I personally like to use [Visual Studio Code](https://code.visualstudio.com/) to open a clone of the directory on my own computer for ease of editing.
 Through [GitHub Desktop](https://desktop.github.com/download/) it is possible to pull and push a repo to and from your computer, and create pull requests.
 Visual Studio Code also has similar functionality (although I find its implementation harder to use) but it has a very useful merge manager that can be opened directly through GitHub Desktop *(very convenient, I know)*.

+{: .note }
+The live site is deployed from the `main` branch of the repository.
+This means that pull requests from other branches must be merged, and then `main` must be redeployed.
+Redeployment is typically automatic but required troubleshooting at times.

 ### Creating a new page

 <img align="right" src="../figures/page_directories.png" alt="the directory structure of pages" width="200">